GSTT-CSC/gstt-csc.github.io/_platforms/xnat.md

 ---

 [XNAT](https://xnat.org/) is an open-source imaging informatics platform for storing and managing medical images and associated data for research purposes.
-At GSTT we used XNAT to retrieve, anonymise and manage medical imaging and non-imaging data for purposes of AI development, AI evaluation, and for data provision for various research projects which are run at GSTT or in collaboration with GSTT.
+At GSTT, we use XNAT to retrieve, anonymise, and manage medical imaging and non-imaging data for purposes of AI development, AI evaluation, and for data provision for various research projects which are run at GSTT or in collaboration with GSTT.